 If your Pen Air account has been compromised, please contact us immediately at 850.505.3200 (Option 2) so that all necessary precautions are taken to safeguard your account(s).

 Pen Air does not ask its members for such personal information.
-Anyone who receives an email that purports to be from Pen Air and asks for account information should consider it to be a fraudulent attempt to obtain their personal account data for an illegal purpose and should not follow the instructions in the email.
+Anyone who receives an email, text or phone call that purports to be from Pen Air and asks for account information should consider it to be a fraudulent attempt to obtain their personal account data for an illegal purpose and should not follow the instructions in the email, text or call.

-If you responded to such an email and provided any confidential account information, please notify Pen Air immediately of the scheme.
+If you responded to such an email, text or call and provided any confidential account information, please notify Pen Air immediately.
 You should also change your account’s PIN, and take any additional actions recommended by your credit union to protect your account.